 The Physical Education programme in Key Stage 4 aims to enhance skill performance in a variety of activities.

 In Year 10, students follow a set programme of study.
-Activities covered include: football, netball, basketball, rugby, fitness, table tennis, cricket, rounders, athletics, volleyball, handball and trampolining.
-As well as this, the students have an option to complete the level 1 in Sports Leadership during their core lessons, between October and February.
+Activities covered include: football, netball, basketball, rugby, fitness, badminton, table tennis, cricket, rounders, athletics, volleyball, handball, american football, korfball and trampolining.

 In Year 11, students are asked to select activities in which they would like to develop their knowledge and skills to a more advanced level.